mihael-tunik/dp_with_masks/README.md

 # About
-DP on masks or subset DP is a technique to decrease complexity of algorithms with permutational structure.
+**DP on masks** or subset DP is a technique to speed up certain algorithms of combinatorial optimization.
+Typically it works for problems where exists transition _from permutations to subsets_.
+Also similar constructions work where it is necessary to maintain precomputed functions over subsets (e.g. sum over subsets DP).

 ### Problem list
 Here you can find my collection of nice example tasks.